Locally Grown

 Southern Craft Creamery

-Located on the outskirts of Marianna, this dairy farm produces not only milk but award winning ice cream.
-One award Southern Craft Creamery has received is the prestigious award for Best Southern Ice Cream in Garden & Gun magazine.
-A brick and mortar ice cream shop draws ice cream lovers from all over.
+Located on the outskirts of Marianna, this dairy farm is a great agritourism destination, producing not only milk but also award-winning ice cream.
+One award Southern Craft Creamery has received is the prestigious Best Southern Ice Cream award from Garden & Gun magazine.
+A brick-and-mortar ice cream shop draws ice cream lovers from all over.
 It is worth the stop.
+For more information, please visit their website.

 Cypress Cattle Farmers Market

-Situated on US 331 in Freeport, this roadside market features fresh local-sourced produce from the Langford family-owned Cypress Cattle Company as well as produce from other growers throughout the state and region.
+Situated on US 331 in Freeport, this roadside market is an agritourism highlight that features fresh, locally-sourced produce from the Langford family-owned Cypress Cattle Company, as well as produce from other growers throughout the state and region.
 Participating in the Panhandle Fresh Marketing Association, Cypress offers the freshest products available in season, including tomatoes, potatoes, cabbage, collards, rutabaga, turnips, broccoli, squash, green beans, cucumbers, watermelon, cantaloupe, sweet corn, okra, and field peas.
-They also carry a full line of ranch-raised beef, both grass-and grain-fed, a full line of dairy, cheese, and butter as well as canned goods from Amish Country.
+They also carry a full line of ranch-raised beef, both grass- and grain-fed, a full line of dairy, cheese, and butter, as well as canned goods from Amish Country.
 For more information, please visit the Cypress Cattle Company on Facebook.

 Main Street Market Chipley